 - Debt: Debt financing is usually done in the form of loans or bonds.
 Debt financing becomes the predominant investment method in the later stage of the project in which Investors lend money to borrowers, and this money is repaid with interest.

-Sustainable investment itself is a very broad term, and contains a wide range of investment strategies and approaches, with differing degrees of rigor.
+The sustainable investment itself is a very broad term and contains a wide range of investment strategies and approaches, with differing degrees of rigor.
 In general sustainable investment can be divided into three categories namely Environmental, social, and governance (ESG), Socially responsible investing (SRI), and impact investing

 I. ESG looks at the company’s environmental, social, and governance practices, alongside more traditional financial measures.

 II.
 SRI involves actively removing or choosing investments based on specific ethical guidelines.